sheelprabhakar/mi-url-shortner-java/readme.md

 Note: Work in progress
 Basic service are implemented and working.
-Auth filter in api host, Docker, Swagger and config service and UI implementation under way.
+Auth filter in api host, Docker, Swagger and UI implementation under way.
 # URL Shortner
 ### URL Shortner Service using Spring Boot and microservice architecture